GEORGETOWN FUTURE SHAPERS CHALLENGE

 The Georgetown International Relations Association is proud to host the second annual Future Shapers Challenge virtually involving middle school and high school students.
 The Future Shapers Challenge is an annual two-round innovation competition that encourages young people across the world to help design an innovation that will positively impact relations between G20 countries.

 Each year, teams of 2-5 students from junior high and high schools in the G20 countries will help design and present an innovation that serves to help improve the relationship between the G20.
-Through the Georgetown Future Shapers Challenge, students will learn more about the often undiscussed intersection between diplomacy and other areas of study, including the humanities and sciences.
+Through the Georgetown Future Shapers Challenge, students will learn more about the often undiscussed intersection between foreign policy and other areas of study, including the humanities and sciences.

 TIMELINE

-Registration Deadline — March 31, 2025
+Registration Deadline — February 8, 2026

-Preliminary Round Submission — April 15, 2025
+Preliminary Round Submission — April 19, 2026

-Finalists Announcement — April 30, 2025
+Finalists Announcement — May 1, 2026

-Final Round Submission & Pitch — May 17-18, 2025
+Final Round Submission & Pitch — May 16-17, 2026

 SUBMISSION GUIDELINES